iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Bad battery drain.
+Without the app installed I finish my day at 9pm around 30% battery on S21.
+With the app installed my phone is at 30% by 3pm.
+Similar use both days.<br> :date: __2021-03-11 05:12:14__

+> Ca Notify Need to work on the Bugs.
+I can't have the app.
+On My phone cause it broke the texting link that I have with My Mom.<br> :date: __2021-03-10 00:55:32__

+> It messes up my other bluetooth connections.
+Only noticed this recently that connection to my car bt would fail where it was prior fine.
+Same problem on other earlier paired devices.
+Once I uninstalled this app everything went back to normal<br> :date: __2021-03-08 00:43:59__

 > It just used resources but I was never notified of any outbreaks.<br> :date: __2021-03-02 01:01:33__

 > How does this work?
 I read online but I don't get how it can tell if you have covid or not.
 Does it take the positive people's identities and connect it with the phone or do people with covid have to manually put in that they tested positive?
 If they have to manually put it in, it's unlikely that they will.
 I give it 2 stars for the effort but I don't understand how its suppose to tell who has covid or not.<br> :date: __2021-02-26 00:53:52__